Court Theatre, a department of the University of Chicago in Hyde Park, is seeking candidates for Lighting Supervisor.

 About Court Theatre

-Court Theatre is the professional theatre of the University of Chicago, dedicated to innovation, inquiry, intellectual engagement, and community service.
+Court Theatre is the Tony Award-winning theatre of the University of Chicago, dedicated to innovation, inquiry, intellectual engagement, and community service.
 Serving as the Center for Classic Theatre, Court is a leading theater in Chicago and nationally, unique in that it engages deeply with lovers of theatre and classic texts, UChicago faculty and students, and South Side residents.
 A LORT-D company now in its 65th year of operation, Court produces 5-6 main stage shows per year on an intimate, 250-seat thrust stage.

 Court Theatre is committed to engaging, with equity and intention, the communities of which we are a part: the South Side of Chicago, the University of Chicago, and the local and national theatre community, including Court’s own staff, freelance technicians, and guest artists.
 Court is dedicated to being an anti-racist organization and creating an environment where people of marginalized identities can feel safe and flourish.